Bill Lancaster (aviator): Murder trial

 In 1932, Lancaster had been in Mexico looking for work.
 At the same time, Haden Clarke, a male American writer, had been living in Lancaster and Miller's Florida home in order to assist Miller's writing of her autobiography.
 Clarke and Miller had developed a relationship in Lancaster's absence, and Clarke convinced Miller to leave Lancaster and marry him instead.
 Upon receipt of this news, Lancaster returned promptly to Florida.

 On 20 April, Clarke was killed by a gunshot wound to the head.
-Despite that the gun was Lancaster's, and that he admitted forging suicide notes found at the scene (one addressed to Lancaster and another to Miller), forensic evidence provided by the prosecution was confusing to the jury.
+Although the gun was Lancaster's, and he admitted forging suicide notes found at the scene (one addressed to Lancaster and another to Miller), forensic evidence provided by the prosecution was confusing to the jury.

 Albert H. Hamilton, a criminologist with a somewhat dubious past, provided easy-to-understand testimony in Lancaster's favour.
 Additionally, even though Lancaster and Miller had dissolved their romance and partnership, Miller spoke in Lancaster's defence and the trial judge gave a summing up in his favour.

 Lancaster was acquitted of murder after 5 hours of deliberation.
 It is regarded that although the evidence was in doubt, a main factor in Lancaster's acquittal was his calm, straightforward, gentlemanly demeanor in the courtroom; and the portrayal of the victim as depressive, drug-addicted and suicidal.
 Public opinion may also have played its part in influencing the jury; indeed, at one point the behaviour of those in gallery became so unruly (cheering for Lancaster), that Judge Atkinson interrupted with a firm, "This is not a vaudeville show!"

 Final flight

 After the trial, Lancaster and Miller returned to England.
 Broke and friendless, Lancaster decided to attempt the hotly contested England-to-South Africa speed record.
 Purchasing the Avro Avian Southern Cross Minor from Charles Kingsford Smith, he departed England on 11 April 1933.
-As the Avian was considerably slower than other aircraft of the time, Lancaster would have to make very short stops and get very little sleep to have any hope of achieving the record.
+As the Avian was considerably slower than other aircraft of the time, Lancaster would have to make short stops and get little sleep to have any hope of achieving the record.